Frequently Asked Questions

 If you notify us beforehand, we will do our best to find the accommodation based on your budget and requirements.

 ELA do not charge a fee for helping you find accommodation.

-We are located right in the city centre, near Princes Street and with the the views of Edinburgh Castle.
+We are located right in the city centre, near Princes Street and with the views of Edinburgh Castle.
 Our address is 71 George Street, Edinburgh, EH2 3EE.
 Most local buses will take you to Princes Street or George Street.
-Around the school are many cafes, pubs and restaurants.
+Around the school there are many cafes, pubs and restaurants.
 Perfect for breakfast or lunch.

 Pen, paper and passport (or ID card for EU nationals).

 Come to the reception desk and introduce yourself.
 We will then show you where you need to go.

 Normally it’s 16, but please contact us if you want to make arrangements for under-16s.